1988 Porsche 944 hatchback coupe

 Options included anti-lock brakes, automatic cruise control, a tilting sunroof, sports seats, front heated seats, driver and passenger airbags, and a selection of Blaupunkt digital cassette radios.

 There is good club support for the Porsche 944, as there is for all Porsches.
-According to Hagerty’s valuation tools, all the money for a 1988 Porsche 944 in #1 condition is $17,500, with a more normal #3 condition car going for $6,700.
-Porsche 944s frequently show up for sale in the Hemmings Motor News classifieds.
-As I write this in June 2015, there’s a red 1986 with the manual and 82,000 miles available for $12,000.
+According to Hagerty’s valuation tools, all the money for a 1988 Porsche 944 in #1/Concours condition is $37,500, with a more normal #3/Good condition car going for $11,500.
+Porsche 944s often appear for sale in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I update this blog entry in March 2025, a Black 1988 with the manual, black leather seats, and 85,000 miles is available on Hemmings, asking $37,900.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.